BotBotMe/botbot-bot/README.md

 ## Architecture

-Execution starts in `main.g`o, in function `main`.
+Execution starts in `main.go`, in function `main`.
 That starts the chatbots (via `NetworkManager`), the goroutine which listens for commands from Redis, and the `mainLoop` goroutine, then waits for a Ctrl-C or kill to quit.

 The core of the bot is in `mainLoop` (`main.go`).
 That listens to two Go channels, `fromServer` and `fromBus`. `fromServer` receives everything coming in from IRC. `fromBus` receives commands from the plugins, sent via a Redis list.